Flour Guide: is All-Purpose Flour the same as Plain Flour?

 How do you make 200g plain flour into self-rising?

 If your recipe requires self-rising flour, you can easily make your own at home!
-Adding half a teaspoon of baking powder to every 100g of plain flour and dry-mixing it will work.
-So if you need 200g of self-rising flour, you can simply add a teaspoon of baking powder to plain flour.
+Add half a teaspoon of baking powder to every 100g of plain flour and dry-mix it.
+So, if you need 200g of self-rising flour, you can add a teaspoon of baking powder to plain flour.

 What is pastry flour?

 Pastry flour is milled to a finer texture than all-purpose.
-It is made from a softer wheat which tends to have a lower protein content.
-This flour produces a very tender crumb with a fine crumb structure.
-This is great for baked goods like pie crusts or pound cake.
+It is made from a softer wheat, often with a lower protein content.

 What is cake flour?

-Cake flour is the best to use in making light and fluffy cakes.
-It only has a 5% protein content which is the lowest compared to other flours.
-It has a high starch content which produces crispy crusts that are less likely to become dry
+Cake flour is the best for making light and fluffy cakes.
+It only has around 5% protein content, which is the lowest compared to other flours.

 What makes bread flour, bread flour?

-How to turn all-purpose flour into bread flour?
+How do you turn all-purpose flour into bread flour?

 00 flour – what’s the difference?

 00 flour is an Italian-milled flour that’s best used for making pasta and pizza dough.
-This is a fine flour that creates a dough that’s silkier and chewy.
-It’s perfect for pasta as well as long-fermented Italian bread.
-Its protein content is about 11-12% similar to all-purpose flour.
+This is a fine flour that creates a dough that’s silkier and light.

 bread made with 00 Italian bread flour